 On 4 December 2013, Ireland held its inaugural National Missing Persons Day with a commemorative ceremony which took place at Farmleigh House Dublin.
 The inaugural ceremony was attended by the families and friends of missing persons, as well as many of the organisations working in the community on their behalf.
 It incorporated musical and personal tributes and reflections, followed by a tree planting ceremony in the grounds of Farmleigh House.
 The event was also attended by the second level students of Davis College, Mallow, Co.
 Cork, who organised a campaign to raise awareness of missing persons issues and to call for a national Missing Persons Day.

 Missing Persons Day has since been developed into an annual campaign in partnership with the organisations working in this area.

 Any queries in relation to National Missing Persons Day can be addressed to email@example.com

-Select footage of each year’s event can be viewed as follows:
+Select footage from a number of previous ceremonies can be viewed as follows: